input-output-hk/cardano-diagnosis-program/README.md

 - [x] Provide more descriptive solution
 - [x] Analyze Daedalus log file
 - [x] Pretty print the diagnosis
+- [ ] Find the way to facilitate the file execution
 - [ ] Find Log file on current directory and analyze them
-- [ ] Use blaze-html to render out the output
+- [x] Use blaze-html to render out the output
 - [ ] Count the occurance of error
 - [ ] Catch suspcious lines and report them
 - [ ] Create test cases
 - [ ] Use regex to catch errors more nicely
-- [ ] (Maybe) use better format for knowledge base
 - [ ] Create solution folder with list of solutions, when diagnosted, it reads the file and write it to somefile to provide solution
-- [ ] Provide solution based on local
+- [ ] Provide solution based on locale
-- [ ] Find the way to facilitate the file execution

 ## Issue

-- I'd have to admit, the analysis is not done in nice way.
+- I'd have to admit, the analysis is not done in nice way (close to brute forcing the logs).
 This is causing performance issues.
+If there's anyone who has knowledge of haskell, please take a look at PClassifiers.hs`